kvignesf/ezapi-miner/README.md

 5. **flask_api.py** - Flask code to handle all the endpoints

 6. **parser_test.py** - A sample test script to generate a random test case for a particular endpoint based on elements and their format.

+7. **visualizer.py** - A python script to generate Sankey D3 visualization template.
+The generated template contains list of nodes and links.